Skip to content

 • approaches that extend reach beyond urban centres or traditional delivery settings.

-To apply, your organisation must:
+To be eligible, your organisation must:

 • be a legal entity registered in New Zealand (for example, a charitable trust, incorporated society or company).